General Instructions for “Silver 7”

 While unsightly, none of these deposits are harmful.
 They can be removed by allowing the water to sit for a several hours and pouring off the top 7/8ths or so.

-When the generator is run in SWAP mode, most deposits are cancelled out with the polarity shifting.
+When the generator is run in SWAP mode, most deposits are canceled out with the polarity shifting.

 The ion emission rate when using constant current is essentially linear.
 Before the generator attains its full regulated current, ion emission rates can be much much less.
 This is why times can vary quite widely with water quality differences